 Explore at home – virtual tours

-Gardens Illustrated – Eleven virtual garden tours to do from home, on their website, here.
+Gardens Illustrated – Eleven virtual garden tours to do from home, on their website.
 This is an older resource, published in May, but I don’t think it makes much of a difference when it was published.

 One of the gardens is Highgrove, the private residence of Prince Charles and Camilla, Duchess of Cornwall, how exciting is that.

 Bodleian – The Art of Advertising is a special exhibition at the library, but it is available to see online, with many pictures (around 60), all with descriptions.
 It is very interesting to see how advertising changed and, even more, how old are some of the concepts we see today on TV.
-Here is the link to the online exhibition.
 There are details on how the printing process changed and also things like giveaways.
 I looked at all the ads and I found it fascinating.

-You can see more virtual tours and enjoy the artwork in the Royal Collection Trust, link here.
+You can see more virtual tours and enjoy the artwork in the Royal Collection Trust.
 I highly recommend Highlights of Windsor Castle.

 Hope you’ve enjoyed my little update and, of course, that I’ve inspired you to listen to a talk or watch a virtual tour.
 If you want to add to my list some links, share them in the comments and I will add them to my post.